nodon-tech/nodejs-test/README.md

 Design an API endpoint that provides autocomplete suggestions for large cities.
 The suggestions should be restricted to cities in the USA and Canada with a population above 5000 people.

+- use this repo as foundation but feel free to change anything
 - the endpoint is exposed at `/suggestions`
 - the partial (or complete) search term is passed as a query string parameter `q`
 - the caller's location can optionally be supplied via query string parameters `latitude` and `longitude` to help improve relative scores